Sitar tuning tune your sitar ravi shankar style vilayat khan style tuning chart sitar fret tying jawari video sitar information

 My good friend Peter Cutchey (R.I.P.) who founded Buckingham music and I used to joke about this, he was dealing in instruments from India and I was moonlighting at it at a time when sources for good instruments were still quite rare.
 About the only place for 'good' instruments was Ali Akbar Music college, where I had bought my first sitar some 25+ years ago.
 Things had obviously changed later but generally the stuff offered everywhere else was mass-produced glorified firewood, usually somewhat unplayable, offered by dealers with no interest or experience with Indian instruments waiting for their next "meal of fool"....

 In the old days, the 'legendary' makers had craftsmen in the shop and everything was built right on location.
 This resulted in a lower quantity of production and varying quality also as there was less to choose from.
 Having a lot of bodies to choose from is better, a form of outsourcing actually!
 Another feature of a good Kolkatta sitar is that the construction is more solid.
 The wood used for necks and tablis is thicker which is the correct way to build them because as the instrument is played over a long period of time the wood becomes more resonant without losing stability or cracking, warping. etc. Many owners of ultra expensive famous brand (fill in the blank) sitar have learned this the hard way as their instrument constantly goes out of tune due to aged thin wood flexing too much.
-The sacrifice with a thicker sitar is that they're sometimes not as loud when new, but the payoff can be worth it in the long run.
+The sacrifice with a thicker sitar is that they're sometimes not as loud when new, but the payoff is worth it in the long run.